SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: SLAP via Rollout-based Dynamic Replanning in Belief Space

 \item We evaluate the best edge outgoing from $ b_{t} $ by solving:

-where $J^{g}(B^{\gamma})$ is the nominal cost-to-go under the FIRM policy from node $B^{\gamma}$ and $J^g(B^0)$ is the failure cost-to-go as discussed in Section \ref{subsec:FIRM-overview}.
+where, $J^{g}(B^{\gamma})$ is the nominal cost-to-go under the FIRM policy from node $B^{\gamma}$ and $J^g(B^0)$ is the failure cost-to-go as discussed in Section \ref{subsec:FIRM-overview}.

 \item We choose $\mu^{tj^{*}}$ as the local controller at $ b_t $ if the expected success probability exceeds the current one.
-In other words, if $ \mu^{ij} $ is the current local controller at time $ t $, we only switch to $ \mu^{tj^{*}} $ if below condition holds:
+In other words, we only switch from the current local controller (i.e., $ \mu^{ij} $), to $ \mu^{tj^{*}} $ if the following condition holds:

 where expected success probability is